Skip to content

 Chat Commands

-This extension allows invoking pre-defined commands from the chat window by typing @connext followed by the /<command>.
+This extension allows invoking pre-defined commands from the chat window by typing /<command>.
+Standalone Commands can be sent on their own, and Contextual Commands require an argument or further input.

 • /startAdminConsole: Opens RTI Admin Console using the default installation.